cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_type_data.md

 ![Data journey from a publication to VizieR: step Prepare (part 1)](https://raw.githubusercontent.com/cds-astro/a-FAIR-journey-for-astronomical-data/main/episodes/images/vizier_paths_prepare_part1.png){alt="Summary Data journey from a publication to VizieR, step Prepare, part 1"}

+**NOTE - AG!!!** Lots of repetitions with 'Preparing your data'.
+To merge?

 <!--  ----------------------------------------- -->
 <!-- 		Type of data 			-->